 “The reason doing that in Lambda is so good is because you don’t have a load of servers sat around waiting to process these images, you don’t need to write a queuing system, you don’t need any of that plumbing and leg work, you can just have one function that returns an image,” he said.

-Serverless services such as Lambda are not suited to running existing applications without those applications being rewritten, however, due to the code they run being structured very differently to that found inside most existing apps.
-Serverless services run small modular functions, which are event-driven and stateless.
+Serverless services or FaaS offerings, such as Lambda, are not suited to running existing applications without those applications being rewritten, however, due to the code they run being structured very differently to that found inside most existing apps and not being able to rely on the state of the application being saved.
+Serverless services run small modular functions, which are event-driven, as explained above, and stateless.

-Long-running computational tasks are also a no-no for Lambda at present, with each function to running for a maximum of five minutes, although Google's serverless offering doesn't have this restriction.
-A Lambda function can also only be executed 100 times concurrently, although this limit can be raised on request.
-Because serverless offerings like Lambda are relatively new they are also relatively immature.
-For instance, AWS Lambda is not covered by PCI DSS compliance statements at present, so couldn't be used to process credit card numbers.
+Long-running computational tasks are also not suited to Lambda at present, with each function running for a maximum of 15 minutes, although Google’s serverless offering doesn’t have this restriction.
+A Lambda function can also only be executed 1000 times concurrently, although this limit can be raised on request.

+Not every application is suited to being run on a serverless computing platform, with the vision being that serverless code will form part of an application, serving as part of a larger whole.
 That said there are plenty of use cases today for serverless computing.
-AWS Lambda can easily be integrated with many different AWS services and NoSQL databases via API and there are no charges for transferring data between Lambda and other AWS services within the same AWS region.
+AWS Lambda can easily be integrated with many different AWS services and NoSQL databases via API and there are no charges for transferring data between Lambda and a range of other AWS services within the same AWS region.
+Amazon has also recently added an automated tool for SQL database users to migrate to Amazon Aurora Serverless, a new serverless version of its PostgreSQL platform.

-For Lambda, other possible uses include data processing, with Lambda carrying out real-time ETL on data within a Kinesis stream and loading it into a database after it's been transformed.
-A more concrete example is provided by Twitter, which uses a Lambda function to check video captured by users of its streaming service Periscope for pornography.
+For Lambda, other possible uses include data processing, with Lambda carrying out real-time ETL on data within a Kinesis stream and loading it into a database after it’s been transformed.
+A more concrete example is Lambda@Edge function could be used to select the type of content a web application should return to a user, based on their location and the type of device they’re using.
 Lambda functions can also be used to glue AWS services together, being triggered by Auto Scaling events or CloudWatch alarms and in turn calling other AWS services.

 - Where AWS is headed: Every function as a managed cloud service (ZDNet)